awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-choose-race-type.md

 **LiDAR sensor**  <a name="term-deepracer-sensor-rear-mount-lidar"></a>
  A LiDAR sensor uses rotating lasers to send out pulses of light outside the visible spectrum and time how long it takes each pulse to return\.
 The direction of and distance to the objects that a specific pulse hits are recorded as a point in a large 3D map centered around the LiDAR unit\.
 For example, LiDAR helps detect blind spots of the host vehicle to avoid collisions while the vehicle changes lanes\.
 By combining LiDAR with mono or stereo cameras, you enable the host vehicle to capture sufficient information to take appropriate actions\.
 However, a LiDAR sensor costs more compared to cameras\.
 The neural network must learn how to interpret the LiDAR data\.
 Thus, trainings will take longer to converge\.
  On the AWS DeepRacer physical vehicle a LiDAR sensor is mounted on the rear and tilted down by 6 degrees\.
 It rotates at the angular velocity of 10 rotations per second and has a range of 15cm to 2m\.
 It can detect objects behind and beside the host vehicle as well as tall objects unobstructed by the vehicle parts in the front\.
-The angle and range are chosen to make the LiDAR unit less susceptible to environmental noise\.
+The angel and range are chosen to make the LiDAR unit less susceptible to environmental noise\.

  You can configure your AWS DeepRacer vehicle with the following combination of the supported sensors:
 + Front\-facing single\-lens camera only\.